JNVSAlumni/JNVSAlumni.github.io/README.md

 |`master`|`JNVSAlumni.github.io:master`|https://jnvsitamarhi.org|

 # Contribute!
-The source files can also be usd for references.
+The source files can also be used for references.
 Contribution can be made through pull request.
 Feel free to fork this repo for learning as well.

 # Defects / New feature request
 You can raise defects or request new features here: https://github.com/JNVSAlumni/JNVSAlumni.github.io/issues